The 25 Essential Wizkid Songs

-Check out Wizkid's 20 biggest hits to date, including the Nigerian Starboy's massive singles and notable features.
+All of Wizkid's biggest hits to date, including the Nigerian Starboy's massive singles and notable features.
+Updated in 2019.

-Wizkid is, without a doubt, the biggest artist coming out of Africa right now.
+Wizkid is one of the biggest artist coming out of Africa right now.

 Since landing on the scene with 2010's "Holla At Your Boy" and rising to higher levels with his debut album, Superstar (2011), and the excellent tour de force, Ayo (2014), the young Starboy has been steadily staking his claim to the throne of new African pop.

-With his smash hit singles, top tier collaborations, and awards—he most recently took home 3 Billboard Music Awards and a BET Award—Wizkid is the leading African artist currently knocking at the doors of global pop stardom.
+With his smash hit singles, top tier collaborations, and awards—he's taken took home 3 Billboard Music Awards and a BET Award—Wizkid is clearly one of the leading African artists knocking at the doors of global pop stardom.

 "Pakurumo" was way ahead of its time.
 Wizkid's addictive Superstar single, produced by Samklef, offers up an original take on the syncopated afrobeats-dancehall-reggaeton fusion that's become the backbone of so many pop songs nowadays—and it still bangs in 2017.

 "Jaiye Jaiye" feat.
 Femi Kuti